 With businesses spending up to 3% of annual revenue on document output and IT departments allocating 15% of the time to printing and related actions, the need to track equipment usage, reduce costs and increase efficiencies is a must.

-Ideal for medical centers, hospitals and physicians offices, managed print services (MPS) has taken the fast track in the document solutions industry and with good reason.
+Ideal for medical centers, hospitals, and physicians’ offices, managed print services (MPS) have taken the fast track in the document solutions industry, and with good reason.

 Boiled down, MPS looks at per-page cost as the bottom line, in contrast to the final price point of office equipment.
 Its fundamental premise is consideration of all costs associated with leasing/owning and using printing and imaging equipment, including maintenance and ongoing support – an element that is of particular significance for facilities with multiple locations or satellite offices.
 Print management software tracks the number of prints each piece of equipment uses and produces reports, that help manage for increased efficiencies.

 The availability of managed print services is trending upward; however, the industry remains in the growing stage.
 And while many companies now look to MPS as a business tool that can save thousands of dollars, the majority have not yet come to realize the extent of this valuable business resource.

 Although print management may not seem like a high priority when it comes to areas where costs can be cut, the administrator who doesn’t factor print management into the discussion is overlooking a huge potential for savings.
 In fact, a print management program can save a business 10%, 15% or more in its operational costs.